ethereum/devp2p/rlpx.md

 ### Objectives
 * nodes have access to a uniform network topology
 * peers can uniformly connect to network
+* network robustness >= kademlia
 * protocols sharing a connection are provided uniform bandwidth
 * authenticated connectivity
 * authenticated discovery protocol
-* encrypted transport
+* encrypted transport (TCP now; UDP in future)
-* robust protocol advertisement and versioning
+* robust node discovery

 # Network Formation
 ### Objectives
+A kademlia-like protocol is implemented in order to fascilitate a well-formed network.
+We define a well-formed network as a network wherein:
 * nodes can resolve the endpoint information of other nodes via node ids
 * new nodes can reliably find nodes to connect to
 * nodes have sufficient network topology information to uniformly connect to other nodes
-* nodes can resolve other nodes in 6 hops
+* nodes can resolve other nodes in log(n) hops, where log(n) ~ 6
+* node identifiers are random

-A kademlia-like protocol is implemented in order to fascilitate a well-formed network.
-Major differences are that packets are signed, node ids are 512-bit public keys, and DHT features are not implemented.
+Significant differences between kademlia and RLPx are that packets are signed, node ids are 512-bit public keys, and DHT features are not implemented.

 # Transport
 ### Objectives